Joseph Butterworth Owen: Early life

 Joseph Butterworth Owen was born at Portsmouth on 22 July 1809, the son on Mary Owen (née Underhill) and Jacob Owen.
-Born into a prosperous middle-class family, Owen's father ran a private architectural practice and later became the Principal Architect and Engineer of the Office of Public Works, Ireland.
+Born into a prosperous upper middle class family, Owen's father ran a private architectural practice and later became the Principal Architect and Engineer of the Office of Public Works, Ireland.
 Owen expressed a desire to enter the Church from an early age.
 He was educated first at St Paul’s Grammar School, Portsmouth before entering St John’s College, Cambridge.
 Through his mother’s family, Owen was cousin to Francis Underhill, bishop of Bath and Wells, and the spiritualist and author Evelyn Underhill.
 These branches of the Underhill family were related through a common religious ancestor in the eighteenth century, John Underhill, a stout Nonconformist divine.
 Although Owen’s father Jacob was Methodist, it appears that Owen was christened in the Church of England, allowing him to enter Cambridge University, at that time reserved for members of the established church.

 Cambridge and early career

-While in London, Owen's brother, Jeremiah prepared him in the study of mathematics at Cambridge.
-Owen’s biographer, his son Edward Annesley Owen, noted that religion took up an increasingly important role for Owen while at St John’s College.
+While in London, Owen's brother, Jeremiah prepared him to study mathematics at Cambridge.
+Owen’s biographer, his son Edward Annesley Owen, noted that religion became increasingly important for Owen while at St John’s College.
 His study of Mathematics suffered and Owen recalled disappointing the high expectations of his family for failing to make the Tripos list.
-At Cambridge he met John Allen, later Archdeacon of Salop, who was to become his brother-in-law.
-Owen graduated with a Bachelor of Arts in 1829 and Master of Arts in 1833.
+At Cambridge he met John Allen, later Archdeacon of Salop, who later became his brother-in-law.
+Owen graduated with a Bachelor of Arts in 1829 and a Master of Arts in 1833.

 In 1835, he was ordained as minister of Warsall Wood by Henry Dudley Ryder, then Bishop of Lichfield and Coventry.
 Owen left this post to take up another role at Farthingstone where he preached until 1838.
 That year he took up the perpetual curacy of St Mary’s, Bilston.
 The following year he married Louisa Higgins, also the child of an architect.